yanmxa/genpilot/README.md

 ## Why GenPilot?

+- **MCP Agent**: Leverage the MCP servers provided by the ecosystem to empower agents, allowing them to connect and interact within a richer, more expansive environment.

+- **Multi-Agent System**: Seamlessly scale from single-agent tasks to complex multi-agent workflows, inspired by [Routines and Handoffs](https://cookbook.openai.com/examples/orchestrating_agents#executing-routines).

-- **User-Friendly Interface**: GenPilot offers an intuitive interface for prototyping and quick implementation, whether through a web UI(streamlit, chainlit) or terminal.
-Get started quickly and seamlessly with minimal effort.
+- **User-Friendly Interface**: Offers an intuitive interface for prototyping and quick implementation, whether through a web UI (Streamlit, Chainlit) or terminal.
+Get started quickly and effortlessly with minimal effort.

-- **MCP Agent**: Leverage the mcpServers provided by the ecosystem to empower agents, enabling them to connect with and interact in a richer, more expansive world.

 - **Enhanced Autonomy**: GenPilot can internally register and invoke tools, reducing reliance on external agents and minimizing unnecessary interactions.